-Center for Social Justice team members are proud to support you in your applications for graduate school, jobs, fellowships, internships, service programs and more.
+Center for Social Justice team members are proud to support you in your applications for graduate school, jobs, fellowships, internships, employment, service programs and more.
 We take our responsibility very seriously to serve you in this way so that you can continue your social justice commitments beyond CSJ, Georgetown, and Washington, DC.
 However, we receive hundreds of requests a year for letters, telephone reference checks, or recommendation forms.
 Thus, to make this process more effective, meaningful, and helpful to all involved, we have compiled the following guidelines.
 We appreciate your understanding and cooperation!

 - Requests for letters of recommendation must be received between two and three weeks prior to the letter’s due date.
 Multiple requests, such as letters for several graduate schools, and letters for prestigious fellowship (such as Fulbright, Rhodes, Marshall, Truman, etc.) require additional time.
-It is highly recommended that you make requests in person.
-If you do not live in Washington, DC, an email or phone call is appropriate.

 - Supporting materials for the letter of recommendation must be submitted via email to the recommender directly at least two weeks prior to the letter’s due date.
 Supporting materials may include: